Think Like a Man Too (soundtrack)

-Think Like a Man Too is the first soundtrack album by American R&B singer-songwriter Mary J. Blige and serves as the soundtrack from the film of the same name.
-The soundtrack album was released on June 17, 2014, by Epic Records.
-The album features guest appearances from The-Dream and Pharrell Williams, while production was handled by Rodney Jerkins, The-Dream, Tricky Stewart, Pharrell Williams, Pop & Oak, Jerry Duplessis, and Ronald "Flippa" Colson, among others.
+Think Like a Man Too is the first soundtrack album by American singer Mary J. Blige.
+It serves as the soundtrack from the romantic comedy film of the same name (2014).
+The album was released on June 17, 2014, by Epic Records.
+It features guest appearances from The-Dream and Pharrell Williams, while production was handled by Rodney Jerkins, The-Dream, Tricky Stewart, Williams, Pop & Oak, Jerry Duplessis, Darhyl "Hey DJ" Camper, Mark J. Feist, and Ronald "Flippa" Colson, among others.

+The album earned largely mixed reviews from musics critics, who complimented its production value but found that it failed to match the quality of Blige's usual output.
 Think Like a Man Too debuted at number 30 on the US Billboard 200 chart, with 8,688 copies sold its first week.
 It also debuted on the Top R&B/Hip-Hop Albums chart at number six, her 16th top ten entry on the chart.
+The soundtrack's sole single "Suitcase," reached the top 30 on the US Billboard Adult R&B Songs chart.

 Background

-On May 30, 2014, it was announced that Think Like A Man Too (Music From & Inspired By the Film) would introduce an entire collection of new songs by Mary J. Blige, including the single "Suitcase".
-The music showcases Blige's signature sound, while her remake of Shalamar's hit "A Night To Remember" is inspired by key scenes in both the film and trailer.
+On May 30, 2014, it was announced that Think Like A Man Too (Music From & Inspired By the Film) would introduce an entire collection of new songs by Mary J. Blige, including the album's first single "Suitcase."
+The music showcases Blige's signature sound, while her remake of Shalamar's hit "A Night To Remember" was inspired by key scenes in both the film and trailer.
 Influenced by the backdrop to the film, "Vegas Nights" featuring The-Dream was included as the end credits to the film, while "Moment of Love" showcases the songstress' powerful and passionate vocals.

 Singles

-"Suitcase" was released for download on June 3, 2014 as the first single from the soundtrack.
+"Suitcase" was released for download on June 3, 2014, as the first single from the soundtrack.
 It was later sent for urban contemporary and urban adult contemporary airplay in the US on June 10, 2014.
 The song was produced and co-written by Mark J. Feist.

 Other songs

-"Moment of Love" and the Shalamar remake,"A Night to Remember", were released as promotional singles on iTunes on June 3, 2014 as part of the album pre-order.
+"Moment of Love" and the Shalamar remake,"A Night to Remember", were released as promotional singles on iTunes on June 3, 2014, as part of the album pre-order.